3.3 Morphology of Different Languages

 Figure 3.2 Examples of Morphological Typology [Image description]

-Unlike analytic languages, synthetic languages employ inflection or agglutination to express syntactic relationships. combine one or more morphemes into one word.
+Unlike analytic languages, synthetic languages employ inflection or agglutination to express syntactic relationships.
+Agglutinative languages combine one or more morphemes into one word.
 The distinguishing feature of these languages is that each morpheme is individually identifiable as a meaningful unit even after combining into a word.
 Examples of agglutinative languages include Tamil, Secwepemc, Turkish, Japanese, Finnish, Basque and Hungarian.
 Figure 3.3 shows you an example of agglutination in Turkish.
 Each coloured morpheme is also given an approximate English translation.
 Figure 3.2 give another example from Tamil.

 image description linked to in caption